naryl/cl-tui/README.md

 * :cursor/:nocursor - show input cursor
 * :colors - initialize colors system

+Note that calling init-screen or with-screen several times in the same image may or may not break something.

 ### (defun destroy-screen ())

 Destroys the ncurses screen.
 Note that you'll probably have a lot of weird behaviour currently if you try to start it back again.